 A three bedroom detached family home with beautiful countryside views.
-Benefiting from a conservatory heated swimming pool and approximately ¾ of an acre with garage/workshop.
-NO ONWARD CHAIN
+Benefiting from a conservatory heated swimming pool and approximately three quarters of an acre with garage/workshop.
+No onward chain.

 - Detached house with 3/4 acres

 - Beautiful countryside views

 - Heated swimming pool

 - Village Location

 The accommodation comprises; entrance hall with double doors off leading to the lounge, feature fireplace with cast iron and white wood surround, bay window with beautiful views over neighbouring countryside, double doors into the conservatory.
 Further double doors again from the entrance hall lead to a well appointed kitchen/dining area.
 The kitchen provides a comprehensive range of high gloss base units with extensive granite style worktop surfaces, fully integrated appliances to include fridge/freezer, dishwasher, and dual fuelled Rangemaster, matching eye level units, the dining area with bay window to front elevation again with beautiful views.
 Open plan to the breakfast room with a utility area.